CLR-MO/standard-coding/README.md

 	-	`text` for primary text content (instead of "message", "content", ...)
 	-	`data` for interpretted primary content, affixed with type, ex: `data__json`

 ### Scope

 Ignore custom base prefixes for tables in column naming.  `wp_user.id` referred to with `user_id` not `wp_user_id`.

 #### Resolving context
 Normal unprefixed columns:

--	prefer stacked context
+-	priorities
-	`user.type_id` refers to the stacked context of `user_type`.`id`
+	1.	stacked context (append name to self) `user.type_id` refers to the stacked context of `user_type`.`id`
--	followed by absolute context
+	2.	followed by absolute context
 	`user.type_id` refers to `type.id` if `user_type.id` doesn't exist
+	3.	contexted baseline context (append name to baseline) for some module that has a prefix for all it's tables, append column afterwards: ex: `moduleX_item.type_id` refers to  `moduleX_type.id`

+Prefixed with `_`
+-	to disambiguate which of the 3 unprefixed columns types a column might be, a `_` can be used to indicate type #3
+	-	this is usually particularly helpful if a baselined column name would conflict with absolute column name:
+		-	ex:
+			-	`moduleX_post._user_id` to `moduleX_user.id`
+			-	`moduleX_post.user_id` to `user.id`

 Prefixed with `__`
 -	use absolute context
 	`user_comment.__type_id` refers to `type.id`
-Prefixed with `_`
--	refers to some base point.
-This can vary depending upon the module
-	-	`itemX_event_history._id`  refers to `itemX.id`.
-This is based on the idea `event_history` is a module like table, and it should, within it's own context, know of some table `itemX_event_type` so as to refer to it with `_event_type_id`, but it does not know about what `itemX` might be named.

-De-possession on resolution of stacked context:
+De-possession (`users` to `user`) on resolution of stacked context:
 -	`users_comment.type_id` would refer to `user_comment_type.id`

+### Table Referencing
+Use first letters of each word.
+On collisions, start adding numbers from 1:
+-	`user_folder uf left join unified_field uf1 left join unix_filesystem uf2`

 # Parameter Order